MrJamieRyan/mrjamieryan.github.io/uses.md

 #### Firefox

 I tried Firefox again a couple of months ago and I've stuck with it.
 It's really nice and the dev tools are better than Chrome.
 It's got all the extensions I need and has the added benefit of not eating RAM like it's at a hotel buffet.

 #### Todoist

 This is my to-do app of choice.
-I run everything through todoist, from personal to work to a list if trips we want to go on and oddjobs around the house etc. It syncs with my calendar which means when I have an appointment, I can add tasks subtasks to that appointment in todoist, making sure I'm prepared.
+I run everything through Todoist, from personal to work to a list if trips we want to go on and odd-jobs around the house etc. It syncs with my calendar which means when I have an appointment, I can add tasks subtasks to that appointment in Todoist, making sure I'm prepared.

 #### Spotify

-This is just what I use for Music.
-There's nothing special about Spotify except for the oceans of playlists which are great.
-One reason that keeps me on Spotify though is the ability to play a song from my phone to my Amazon Echo's without fiddling with bluetooth.
+2 reasons that keep me on Spotify:

+1\. the ability to play a song from my phone to my Amazon Echo's without fiddling with bluetooth.

+2\.
+The oceans of user playlists.
+These are great for movie or tv show soundtracks or pretty much anything else.

 #### Overcast

 This is where I listen to podcasts.
 The voice boost and smart speed features mean I can squeeze in more podcasts than when played at normal speed.
 I normally have podcasts at 1.2x with both enabled.

 #### VS Code

-I started with atom and whilst that's good, VS code has just improved my life as a developer by an order of magnitude.
+I started with Atom and whilst that's good, VS code has just improved my life as a developer by an order of magnitude.
 It does everything I need.
 In fact, this webpage and this very text was edited and posted from VS Code.
 My favourite extensions are

 * Bracket Pair Colorizer 2: This color co-ordinates brackets.
 My biggest flaw as a developer is typo's.
 I frequently miss out a closing bracket or something and this lets me see at a glance where I have opened and closed brackets.
 * Intellicode: Wonderful.
 Auto completes functions and variable names and so much more.